olajs/modx/README.md

 # modx

-modx is a lightweight library to help developer use redux in a simple way
+Modx is a lightweight library to help developer use redux in a simple way.

+Just create a `model`, you can use it in `global redux state`, `Class Component` and `Function Component` , also easy to write `Unit Test` for `model` with `jest`.

 ### installation